Gold Spot Price

 Note : MCX gold spot price includes all taxes and levies related to import duty but excluding GST.

-The LBMA and MCX spot prices are for 995 purity of gold.
+The MCX spot price is for 995 purity of gold.

 Enter an amount to find out its value in 24k gold.